Credits to Nick for the original sourcerer package for Atom.

 -

-of the current editor tab using the TextEditor API -
+We obtain the languageof the current editor tab using the TextEditor API

-to obtain a URL, which we access by callingthen
+We call searchto obtain a URL, which we access by callingthenon the resulting Promise

 And we're done!
 See the final plugin in action by reloading Atom and running our package command on a problem description, and don't forget to select a language in the bottom-right corner.